SadRobotChannel/af/index.md

 ---
 #### Social

 Thank you for visiting this site.
 If you found it helpful, please share it with your friends on your favorite social media platforms!
-And also, say <i>hi</i> in <a href="chat.html">our chat</a>!
+And also, say <i>hi</i> in our <a href="https://discord.gg/rSJsUWc">Discord Chat</a>!